akn11/akn11/README.md

 - 🌱 I’m currently learning Recommender Systems
 - 💞️ I’m looking to collaborate on apllication development
 - 📫 How to reach me anambiss@ucsd.edu
-- My favorite programming languages are C++, Java and Python
+- My favorite programming languages are C++, Java and Python.
+I also know a little C.
+-

 <!---
 akn11/akn11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.